Rising-Ph0enix/Undergrad-Project-Documentation/Cloud PaaS Server Subsystem/DO NOW.md

 # Now that you've learnt the basics - Use the knowledge & develop YOUR server side application & deploy on local.

-Then develop a REST API for your local service
+Then develop a Web Service for your local service
+Then REST if possible else leave it.

 4. Create a REST API for all of this